rbb-data/starter/README.md

 ### `npm run build`

-build the app so it can be run on a node server
+Builds the app so it can be run on a node server

 ### `npm run build && npm run export`

-build and export the app so it can be put on a static file server
+Builds and exports the app so it can be put on a static file server

+### `npm run deploy`

+Runs `build` and `export` and uploads the files to `dj1.app.rbb-cloud.de`.
+Make sure to have configured the correct project-path in the `scripts` section in `package.json`.

+The deployed file will be available at https://dj1.app.rbb-cloud.de/{project-name}.

+**Note:** You need a certificate to access the server.
+If you don't have one yet your colleagues will gladly help you out.

+**Note:** The script uses [rsync](https://rsync.samba.org/) to efficiently synchronize changed between in your local build and the target folder.
+The version of `rsync` that ships with macOS is out of date, so please install a recent version via [homebrew](https://brew.sh/) or [nix](https://nixos.org/guides/install-nix.html).

 ## helper scripts